How to Tame the DMN Demon (maybe the ‘Worst Part’ of ADHD?)

 Exclusive Big Sister Yoga Offer

-Taming the DMN is easier with group support and accountability, and we would love to support you with this.
+We find taking action is easier with group support and accountability! and we would love to support you with this with our special yoga opportunity.

-This spring, when you sign up our Focus & Thrive Membership, you will also receive full access to The Good Food Yogi Membership (value £40/month), which includes frequent daily online yoga sessions with expert (and lovely!) yoga teacher: Emma Garland.
+Right now you can sign up our Focus & Thrive Membership, you will also receive full access to The Good Food Yogi Membership (value £40/month), which includes frequent daily online yoga sessions with expert (and lovely!) yoga teacher: Emma Garland.

 GET THE OFFER HERE - TAME THE DEMON!